ekke020/rhc/README.md

 There are only a handful flags available at the moment but I plan to add more in the near future.
 Below is a list of some of the flags that I intend to add.

-Specify the maximum length of the words to generate when cracking a hash, should work in conjunction with the `--length` flag to target a length-range of words.
+<s>Specify the maximum length of the words to generate when cracking a hash, should work in conjunction with the `--length` flag to target a length-range of words.</s>
 ```bash
 rhc [OPTIONS]... --max-length [unsigned integer]
 ```
-Specifies the number of threads to utilize while cracking.
+<s>Specifies the number of threads to utilize while cracking.</s>
 ```bash
 rhc [OPTIONS]... --threads [unsigned integer]
 ```